 At the emergency room, immediate tests were ordered and scans had to be done in order to establish how bad the damage from the fall was.
 It was worse than the doctor had initially suspected: Tom had not only dislocated his jaw, he had fractured it.
-The trauma also resulted in prolonged migraine headaches.

 This was a much worse injury than just simple bruises.
 It required an emergency surgery in order to fix the damage – and the doctor explained that it was going to take at least six months off work in time for him to make a full recovery.

 As a direct result of the accident, Tom now finds it hard to move his jaw and experiences considerable chronic pain.
 He lost two teeth and cracked two others in the accident, and he has had to have additional surgical procedures to fix the damage to his teeth.
 This has totaled several hundred dollars so far, and Tom has already had considerable trouble covering the costs from his savings.